gregorij89/plex-separate-media-parts-agent/README.md

 Then in the agents settings for the movies, you need to config and enable this agent.
 There are two things, that needs to be configured:

 - Path to the library folder.
-That is the configuration folder, where the configuration of Plex is stored.
+That is the folder, where the configuration of Plex is stored.
 For docker, it is /config/Library.
 - Path to the ffmpeg tool.
 In order to parse information from the audio tracks, ffprobe is used.
 This path leads the script to the folder, where ffprobe is located.
 Use the folder, script will automaticaly adds ffprobe.

-Now, whenever metadata for the movie in the Library are scaned, this agent will also scan for the sided audio tracks and adds them to the movie.
+Now, whenever metadata for the movie in the Library are scanned, this agent will also scan for the sided audio tracks and adds them to the movie.

 # Known issues

 This feature is proven to be working on Plex Web Client, Plex Windows Client and Plex iOS Client.
 Others haven't been tested.

 Also there is an issue with Plex for Kodi addon.
 This addon completely fails to cooperate with this feature and results in the Playback failure when used.
+Probably, this will be also valid for Roku client, because of the similarities in the source codes.

 # Disclaimer

 This feature is provided as is without any support and responsibility.
 It is not mature enough to be widely used.
 So use it only on your own risk and be 100 % sure that you know what you are doing.
 Unfortunatelly, expected behavior of this feature is reachable only with direct altering of Plex databse and replacing core components of Plex Media Server - therefore it is not how Plex is intendend to be used.

 Please note that this Github repositories are only mirrors of my private personal git repositories, that I am using and developing against.

+# Credits

+The idea for this feature is based on the job of [Saoneth](https://github.com/Saoneth).
+Also, I've reused and extend some of his scripts.
+You can find his implematation in its [github repository](https://github.com/Saoneth/plex-custom-audio)